Rob Schofield: Judge’s order to up school funding is solid

 This trend continued last week when House Speaker Tim Moore issued a statement denying the court’s authority to order any new school funding and churlishly claiming that “Any attempt to circumvent the legislature in this regard would amount to judicial misconduct and will be met with the strongest possible response.”

-While it includes an overdue bump to teacher pay and a new supplemental fund for low-wealth districts, a new GOP budget proposal released on Monday night comes nowhere close to fulfilling the requirements of the WestEd plan.
+While it includes a bump to teacher pay and a new supplemental fund for low-wealth districts, a new GOP budget proposal released on Monday night comes nowhere close to fulfilling the requirements of the WestEd plan.

 Meanwhile, a right-wing operative even went so far as to issue a provocative and thinly-veiled warning about the possibility of impeaching judges who fail to toe the line laid down by GOP legislators.